-- Conversion rates
+- New Patient Conversion Rate

 Here’s how to capitalize on low-hanging fruit for quick tactical wins: